fathelbab/qa-clark/README.md

 - Display one question at a time
 - Be able to go through the list of questions back and forth
 - Display user answers
-- Save the user answer in some sort of state
+- Save the user answer in some sort of state (@tracked variables)
 - Add animation support
 - Add test cases